hilton/hilton.github.com/about.md

 <div class="row">
 <div class="col-md-8">

 <p>Peter Hilton is a software developer, writer, speaker, trainer, and musician.
 Peter’s professional interests are business process management, web application development, functional design, agile software development and project management.
-He currently works as a programmer and technical writer on a workflow management product team, and also delivers the occasional lecture and training course.</p>
+He currently works as a developer and technical writer for a process management product company, and also delivers the occasional lecture and training course.</p>

 <p>Peter’s software development interests include web application frameworks, software development methodology and practices, and web-based collaboration.</p>